Probate Q&A Series

 • Neither spouse can encumber or sell property held as tenants by the entirety without written consent.

 • To challenge a power of attorney, act promptly.
-File a petition under the Uniform Power of Attorney Act (Chapter 32C).
+Seek judicial review under the Uniform Power of Attorney Act (Chapter 32C).

 • Grounds for challenge include lack of capacity, fraud, undue influence or breach of fiduciary duty.